I am Lucifer DeMorte

 Please remember that this is a philosophy assignment.
 In your other classes, it might be okay to mindlessly parrot other people's opinions, but in philosophy you are required to think critically.

-(Added 10/27/22) Please also remember that this is a moral philosophy paper in which you are required to apply what you have learned about morality, which is that morality is a real, independent thing, and does not depend of people's feelings about what's right and wrong.
+Please also remember that this is a moral philosophy paper in which you are required to apply what you are learning about morality, which is that morality is a real, independent thing, and does not depend of people's feelings about what's right and wrong.
 For instance, doing unjustified harm to innocent people is morally wrong, no matter what anybody's personal "morals" might say about the subject.
 Stealing, and breaking promises are also things that, in most circumstances should be considered morally wrong.
 Thus the question here is whether or not it is morally okay for people to lie just as long as it is done for profit.

 When I started college, and began reading articles that opposed each other, I had a strong tendency to agree with whichever article I was reading at the time.
 In order to start thinking critically, I had to understand that two opposing writers couldn't both be right.
 At least one of them had to be wrong, and it was my job to examine each side's arguments in order to figure out which one of them was using bad reasoning.
 With this in mind, I began to be able to puzzle out people's arguments, and to begin to be able to figure out when a writer was making a bad argument.